limrun-inc/android-chrome-benchmark/README.md

 * Limrun account to provision Android instance.
 * Google Cloud Account
-  * Used to provision an environment in Southeast Asia region to mimic the end users there.
+  * Used to provision VMs to mimic end user location.

 ### Setup